ahb108/RadiocarbonHunt/long_description.md

 published reports about archaeological sites, including many that contain radiocarbon dates.
-However,  until recently, these reports were not published in easily accessibly places and were thus far too many and too scattered for their findings to make it regularly into mainstream archaeological interpretations of the UK's human past.
+However,  until recently, these reports were not published in easily accessibly places and were thus far too numerous and too scattered for their findings to make it regularly into mainstream archaeological interpretations of the UK's human past.
 However, over the last decade, the Archaeology Data Service (in close cooperation with individual archaeological companies, county heritage